UDRA

-UDRA (União Desportiva Rei Amador) is a football club that plays in the São Tomé and Príncipe Championship.
-The team is based in the southern part of the island of São Tomé in the city of São João dos Angolares and plays at Campo de Ribeira Peixe nearby.
+União Desportiva Rei Amador, known popularly by the abbreviation UDRA, is a football club based in the southern part of the island of São Tomé, in the city of São João dos Angolares.
+Founded in 1995, the club competes in the São Tomé and Príncipe Championship, using Campo de Ribeira Peixe.
 The club is named after Rei Amador, a slave king in Angolares mythology.